-\end{enumerate} Throughout the paper we assume that $\log$ stands for the natural logarithm and all the integrals are well defined over $\mathbb{S}$.
+\end{enumerate} Throughout the paper we assume that all the integrals are well defined over $\mathbb{S}$.
 The integrals are with respect to the Lebesgue measure on $\mathbb{R}^d$ in the continuous case and with respect to the counting measure in the discrete case.
 Many well-known divergences fall in the above classes of divergences.
-The chi-square divergence, the Bhattacharyya distance \cite{Bhattacharyya43J} and the Hellinger distance \cite{Beran77J} fall in the $D_\alpha$-divergence class; Cauchy-Schwarz divergence \cite[Eq.
+For example, Chi-square divergence, Bhattacharyya distance \cite{Bhattacharyya43J} and Hellinger distance \cite{Beran77J} fall in the $D_\alpha$-divergence class; Cauchy-Schwarz divergence \cite[Eq.
 (2.90)]{Principe10B} falls in the $\mathscr{I}_\alpha$-divergence class; squared Euclidean distance falls in the $B_\alpha$-divergence class \cite{BasuHHJ98J}.
-All the three classes of divergences coincide with the $I$-divergence as $\alpha\rightarrow 1$ \cite{CichockiA10J}, where
+All three classes of divergences coincide with the $I$-divergence as $\alpha\rightarrow 1$ \cite{CichockiA10J}, where

-In this sense each of these three classes of divergences can be regarded as a generalization of the $I$-divergence.
+In this sense, each of these three classes of divergences can be regarded as a generalization of $I$-divergence.

-$D_\alpha$-divergences also arise as generalized cut-off rates in information theory \cite{Csiszar95J1}.
-The $B_\alpha$-divergences belong to the Bregman class which is characterized by transitive projection rules (see \cite[Eq.~(3.2) and Th.~3]{Csiszar91J}).
-The $\mathscr{I}_\alpha$-divergences (for $\alpha < 1$) arise in information theory as a redundancy measure in the mismatched cases of guessing \cite{Sundaresan02ISIT}, source coding \cite{KumarS15J2} and encoding of tasks \cite{BunteL14J}.
-The three classes of divergences are associated with robust estimation, for $\alpha>1$ in case of $B_\alpha$ and $\mathscr{I}_\alpha$, and $\alpha<1$ in case of $D_\alpha$, as we shall see now.
+$D_\alpha$-divergences also arise as generalized cut-off rates in information theory \cite{Csiszar95J1}. $B_\alpha$-divergences belong to the Bregman class which is characterized by transitive projection rules \cite[Eq.~(3.2), Theorem 3]{Csiszar91J}, \cite[Example 3]{Kanamori14J}. $\mathscr{I}_\alpha$-divergences (for $\alpha < 1$) arise in information theory as a redundancy measure in the mismatched cases of guessing \cite{Sundaresan02ISIT}, source coding \cite{KumarS15J2} and encoding of tasks \cite{BunteL14J}.
+The three classes of divergences are closely related to robust estimation, for $\alpha>1$ in case of $B_\alpha$ and $\mathscr{I}_\alpha$, and $\alpha<1$ in case of $D_\alpha$, as we shall see now.